Technotechbloggie9/S85Chain/README.md

 # SignalChain
-Prototypical code for creating a decentralized authorization based signalling blockchain
+Prototypical code for creating a decentralized authorization based signalling blockchain.
+# Baseline
+Similar to zero-knowledge-proof.
+Behaviors as such are not confirmed, due to prototypical nature.
+Algorithm will be featured in research being co-authored by contributer of this code.